Active Learning for Crowd-Sourced Databases: Ranking Algorithms

-The main advantage of bootstrap is two-fold: first, uncertainty can be estimated without making any simplifying assumption about the underlying distribution and second, the estimator can be arbitrary, as long as some smoothness assumptions are satisfied.
-In particular, bootstrap can be used for a large class of machine learning algorithms that can be framed as $M$-estimators, e.g., maximum likelihood estimators~\cite{M_estim_bootstrap}.
-Therefore, by revisiting similar powerful theoretical results from classical nonparametric statistics, not only can we estimate the uncertainty of complex estimators, but we can also scale the computation up to big volumes of data for the following reasons.
-First, being able to estimate the uncertainty of an estimator (e.g., probability of correctly classifying a point) allows us to stop invoking the crowd, once we are confident enough.
-Second, each sample $L^*_k$ can be processed independently, in parallel, allowing us to parallelize the computation across multiple processors or cores.
-With the exception of Provost et al.~\cite{provost} (which works only for probabilistic classifiers), no attention has been given to exploiting the power of statistical bootstrapping in active learning, perhaps due to the computational overhead of bootstrap.
-But with recent advances in parallelizing bootstrap computation~\cite{blb} as well as the rapid increase in RAM sizes and the number of cores on modern servers, bootstrap has now become a much more computationally viable approach, motivating our use of it in this paper.
+Thus, by exploiting powerful theoretical results from classical nonparametric statistics, we can estimate the uncertainty of complex estimators and also scale up the computation to large volumes of data.
+Aside from Provost et al.~\cite{provost} (which is limited to probabilistic classifiers and is less effective than our algorithms; see Sections \ref{sec:expr} and \ref{sec:related}), no one has exploited the power of bootstrap in AL, perhaps due to bootstrap's computational overhead.
+However, with recent advances in parallelizing and optimizing bootstrap computation~\cite{mozafari_sigmod2014_diagnosis,blb,mozafari_sigmod2014_demo,mozafari_sigmod2014_abm} and increases in RAM sizes and the number of CPU cores, bootstrap is now a computationally viable approach, motivating our use of it in this paper.